NaruKoba/cse15l-lab-reports/lab-report5/report5.md

 #### TA:
 To address the first issue, could you insert a print statement in your Java code to show the file's contents that it's reading?
 This will help us verify if the file reading part is working correctly.

+### StudentA:
+After adding a print statement in my Java program, I noticed it's reading an empty file or incorrect content.

+#### TA:
+Thanks for the update.
+It seems the issue might be with the file path or how the file is passed to the Java program.
+Please check the file path in your Bash script and make sure the file exists and is not empty.